genepi/imputationserver-aws/README.md

 ...
 }
 ```
-## Connect to the EC2 instance

-The DNS-Name of the Cloudgene instance can be found in property `MasterPublicDnsName` (e.g. ec2-13-59-108-176.us-east-2.compute.amazonaws.com) Cloudgene runs on port **8082** (e.g. http://ec2-13-59-108-176.us-east-2.compute.amazonaws.com:8082).

-**Attention**: If you start the cluster for the first time, you need to open port 8082.
-The security group of the master node can be found in property `EmrManagedMasterSecurityGroup`.
-Open Amazon Web Console, click on EC2 -> Security Group and configure inboud traffic.

 ## Known shortcomings
 - Sets temp directory in `job.config` to /mnt (mounted EBS volume).
 - cloudgene-aws is currently run with sudo permission (required by Docker)
--